 There are a varied number of examples of how Machine Learning is put to use in our day to day life.
 In this section, we shall take a look at some of these examples and / or applications.

-Image Classification can be understood as a supervised learning wherein a provided set of target classes - in our case would be objects that are used to identify an image.
-We will have to train a model that recognizes these using labelled example pictures.
+Image Classification can be understood as supervised learning wherein a provided set of target classes - in our case would object that is used to identify an image.
+We will have to train a model that recognizes these using labeled example pictures.
 Earlier models used to depend completely on the raw pixel data which may or may not provide the required representation of the desired image.
-There are factors like the object’s position, camera angle, lighting, focus that produce these elements from the raw pixel data.
+There are factors like the object’s position, camera angle, lighting, a focus that produces these elements from the raw pixel data.

-In the picture above, left side denotes the pictures of cats in various angles and postures with different light conditions, etc. On the right, we have an averaged picture with the variety of pictures that are fed into the model, finally produce not so meaningful data.
+In the picture above, the left side denotes the pictures of cats in various angles and postures with different light conditions, etc. On the right, we have an averaged picture with a variety of pictures that are fed into the model, finally produce not so meaningful data.

 [Related Article: Machine Learning With Spark]

-The systems that are used in analyzing an individual’s voice and further used to fine tune it for the recognition purposes, results in an accurate model.
+The systems that are used in analyzing an individual’s voice and further used to fine-tune it for recognition purposes, results in an accurate model.
 There are systems that do not use any further training which are termed as Speaker independent and there are systems that do use training to be more precise and accurate, which are termed as Speaker dependent.
-Following is an image that helps understand the whole process on how the system is trained to understand or recognize an individual’s voice per se.
+Following is an image that helps understand the whole process of how the system is trained to understand or recognize an individual’s voice per se.

 The algorithms that come to use here are the Recurrent Neural Networks.
-A Recurrent Neural Network is a top class algorithm that finds its usage with sequential data.
-It keeps a track of the inputs provided because of its internal memory and hence is considered one of the finest of the available algorithms from the bunch that are already available.
-Speech that we are internally processing is transformed into series of sounds, which then by the usage of Fourier Transform be converted to numbers based on its signal strength.
+A Recurrent Neural Network is a top-class algorithm that finds its usage with sequential data.
+It keeps a track of the inputs provided because of its internal memory and hence is considered one of the finest of the available algorithms from the bunch that is already available.
+Speech that we are internally processing is transformed into a series of sounds, which then by the usage of Fourier Transform be converted to numbers based on its signal strength.

 [Related Article: Why Azure Machine Learning?]

 If you would have seen an ETA (Expected Time of Arrival) on a flight or a train, it is an average value based on the prior travel times of that specific train or flight in that route.
 The same holds good with cab providing services like Uber and Ola as well.
-Interesting part is on the process of mining on these details to arrive to a near accurate time that is expected.
+The interesting part is on the process of mining on these details to arrive at a near accurate time that is expected.